European-Unified-ID/EUID-docs/docs/ref-info/ref-server-side-token-generation.md

   The identity output that you need for the rest of this guide is the content inside the body section of a successful endpoint response.
 For an example, see [Successful Response](../endpoints/post-token-generate.md#successful-response).

 :::important
-The endpoint and SDK API return opt-out status if the <Link href="../ref-info/glossary-uid#gl-dii">DII</Link> you are generating the token for has been opted out of EUID.
-If this happens, save the information and do not call the token generation endpoint for the same DII again.
+The endpoint and SDK API return opt-out status if the <Link href="../ref-info/glossary-uid#gl-personal-data">personal data</Link> you are generating the token for has been opted out of EUID.
+If this happens, save the information and do not call the token generation endpoint for the same personal data again.
 :::